Identity

 - Consolidate and Reduce Permissions: This recommendation is aimed at consolidating and reducing permissions associated with an identity.
 Sysdig evaluates all actions taken by the identity across their roles and consolidates them into a single, group-specific custom role.
 Only one custom role suggestion is provided per identity.

-- Reduce Permissions with Existing Rolese: You will receive recommendations corresponding to the number of attached roles.
+- Reduce Permissions with Existing Roles: You will receive recommendations corresponding to the number of attached roles.
 If an existing role encompasses all the permissions of the current role but has fewer total permissions, the user will be advised to replace it.
 If the users haven’t utilized any permissions, they will only receive a recommendation to detach the role.
 In cases where multiple replacement recommendations exist, they will be sorted by the greatest reduction in unused permissions.

 Feedback